Code-dot-mil/code.mil/implementation-guide.md

 legal challenges if not correctly addressed, both when DoD agencies accidentally release valuable IP without protecting it and when DoD agencies accidentally trespass on the rights of others.
-There are three main types of IP rights that you MUST consider for software release: trademark, copyright, and patent rights.
+There are three main types of IP rights that you need to consider for software release: trademark, copyright, and patent rights.

 Trademarks are intended to prevent consumer confusion over who is the source